-- a.
-Physically harming a student or damaging a student's property; - b.
-Knowingly placing a student in reasonable fear of physical harm to the student or damage to the student's property. - c.
-Creating a hostile educational environment. - d.
-Substantially and materially disrupts the orderly operation of a school.
+- Physically harming a student or damaging a student's property; a. - Knowingly placing a student in reasonable fear of physical harm to the student or b. damage to the student's property. - Creating a hostile educational environment. c. - Substantially and materially disrupts the orderly operation of a school. d.